Shamshi-ilu

 Shamshi-ilu (Šamši-ilu) was an influential court dignitary and commander in chief (turtanu) of the Assyrian army who rose in high prominence.

 He was active during the reigns of Assyrian kings Adad-nirari III (810–782 BC), Shalmaneser IV (782–772 BC), Ashur-dan III (771–754 BC) and Ashur-nirari V (754–746 BC).
 Three times, in 780, 770 and 752 BC, he held the office of limmu officials.
 He resided at Til Barsip, which is now in northern Syria, and where there are many inscriptions mentioning him.

 Origins

-Shamshi-ilu probably was not born in Assyria, though he was from noble lineage of the Bit-Adini tribe and was more than likely educated at the Assyrian court.
+Shamshi-ilu probably was not born in Assyria, though he was from noble lineage of the Adini tribe and was more than likely educated at the Assyrian court.
 Later, he rose in the ranks of the Assyrian army to become the commander in chief (turtanu) who had a high degree of influence over the kings of Assyria who lived in his time.
 He was probably made governor when Shalmaneser III annexed the territories of the Bit-Adini.

 Some scholars suggested that he might have been of royal Assyrian birth.
 Wolfram von Soden believed that he might have been a younger son of Adad-narari III.
 A gold bowl with an inscription of Samsi-ilu had been discovered in the grave of queen Mullissu-mukannishat-Ninua, so this may indicate that he had some connection with the royal family.